 This Ground Turkey Chipotle Chili is simple to prepare, and because of the little bit of heat and a touch of smokiness, it is guaranteed to warm you up on a cold day.

 Thank you for stopping by and checking out my family's favorite recipes.

 If you tried this recipe and liked it, please use the stars on the recipe card to rate it.
 If you have a question or suggestion about this recipe, please leave a comment, and I will respond as soon as possible.

 To make the chili

 - 1 pound Ground Turkey or ground beef

 - 1 Onion chopped

 - 1 Green Bell Pepper chopped

-- 1 teaspoon Chipotle Chili Powder OR 1 chopped Chipotle Pepper with about 1 teaspoon of adobo sauce adjust to taste
+- 1 Chipotle Pepper with about 1 teaspoon of adobo sauce or 1 teaspoon chipotle chili powder

 - Cheese optional